open-mmlab/mmengine/docs/en/common_usage/speed_up_training.md

 ## Mixed Precision Training

 Nvidia introduced the Tensor Core unit into the Volta and Turing architectures to support FP32 and FP16 mixed precision computing.
-With automatic mixed precision training enabled, some operators operate at FP16 and the rest operate at FP32, which reduces training time and storage requirements without changing the model or degrading its training precision, thus supporting training with larger batch sizes, larger models, and larger input sizes.
+They further support BF16 in Ampere architectures.
+With automatic mixed precision training enabled, some operators operate at FP16/BF16 and the rest operate at FP32, which reduces training time and storage requirements without changing the model or degrading its training precision, thus supporting training with larger batch sizes, larger models, and larger input sizes.

 [PyTorch officially supports amp from 1.6](https://pytorch.org/blog/accelerating-training-on-nvidia-gpus-with-pytorch-automatic-mixed-precision/).
 If you are interested in the implementation of automatic mixing precision, you can refer to [Mixed Precision Training](https://docs.nvidia.com/deeplearning/performance/mixed-precision-training/index.html).